isisaddons-legacy/isis-module-publishing/README.md

 * `webapp    ` - demo webapp (see above screenshots); depends on `dom` and `fixture`

+#### PublishedEvent serialized form ####

+The `PublishedEvent` entity can either persist the serialized form of the event as a zipped byte array or as a CLOB.
+Which is used is determined by a configuration setting in `isis.properties`:

+    # whether to persist the event data as a "clob" or as a "zipped" byte[]
+    isis.persistor.datanucleus.PublishingService.serializedForm=clob

+If not specified, then "zipped" is the default.

 #### Setting the Base URL for the Restful Objects Event Serializer ####

 The `RestfulObjectsSpecEventSerializer` serializes event payloads into a JSON string that contains URLs such that an